-These preservation activities are applied to materials in the repository according to the material's designated Preservation Level, as described in the preservation Strategic Plan,
+These preservation activities are applied to materials in the repository according to the material's designated Preservation Level, as described in the preservation Strategic Plan.

-Bit-level Preservation: Items preserved at the Bit-level Preservation level will be subject to Bit Stream Copying, Fixity Checking, and Documentation of File Formats preservation activities.
-This is a baseline level of preservation activity which ensures that objects, once ingested into the repository, can be maintained in a valid and uncorrupted state.
-It also attempts to provide representation information for the object through documentation of its file format, though at level no migration activities will take place.
-This preservation level should be considered less robust than the "Full Preservation" level, and should only be considered in situations where Full Preservation is not a viable strategy.
-Commo issues of unsuitability include lack of privilege to perform migration activities on the material, the presence of material in unknown or unsupported file formats, or the material's failure to conform to a valid format.
+BIt-level Preservation: Items preserved at the Bit-level Preservation level will be subject to Bit Stream Copying, Fixty Checking, and Documentation of File Formats preservation activities.
+This is a baseline level of preservation activities which ensures that to bjects, once impediated in the preservation material and uncorrupted state.
+It also attempts to provide representation information for the object through but busines that to bjects, once impediated in the preservation is not availed strategy.
+Common issue of unsultability include lask of privilege to perform impration activities on the material, the preservation level, and should only be considered in situations where Full Preservation is not availed strategy.
+Common issue of unsultability include lask of privilege to perform impration activities on the material in unknown or unsupported fing formats, or the material failure to confidence to availed strategy.
+Common

 Full Preservation: Items preserved at this level will receive the benefit of all of the above-mentioned preservation activities, as appropriate.
 Upon ingest into the repository, the material will undergo file format identification and normalization/transformation to archival file formats.
 As time goes on, these formats will be monitored by the Scholars Portal staff, and should the criteria for format migration be met, the files will be migrated to a new format.
-In addition activities associated with the "Bit-level Preservation" preservation level will be carried out.
+In addition activities associated with the "Site-Vere Preservation" preservation and will be criteria out.

 No Preservation: In rare cases, the repository may contain material for which Scholars Portal is unable or unwilling to accept preservation responsibility.
-Although incidental preservation activities may take place upon this material.
-Sch
+Although incidental preservation activities may take place upon this material, Sch